chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-sign-blobs-with-cosign.md

 Cosign can sign more than just containers.
 Blobs, or binary large objects, and standard files can be signed in a similar way.
 You can publish a blob or other artifact to an OCI (Open Container Initiative) registry with Cosign.
 This tutorial assumes you have a Cosign key pair set up, which you can achieve by following our [Introduction to Cosign](c/open-source/sigstore/cosign/an-introduction-to-cosign.md) guide.

-First, we’ll create an artifact (in this case, a standard file that contains text).
+Navigate to the directory which contains your `cosign.pub` and `cosign.key` key pair as generated in the [Introduction to Cosign](/open-source/sigstore/cosign/an-introduction-to-cosign) guide.
+We’ll create an artifact (in this case, a standard file that contains text).
 We’ll call the file `artifact` and fill it with the “hello, cosign” text.

 ```sh
 echo "hello, cosign" > artifact